I Didn’t Know

 I have ridden a motorcycle for years.
 I wear a helmet, protective gloves, long pants, good shoes, and cover my face, neck, and arms because I think it is foolish not to.
 I dress for the crash that will not happen, not for the ride.
 My first times riding in the rain, riding on interstate highways in highspeed traffic, and other scary situations were tense.
 I felt fear due to my lack of knowledge, experience, and skill.
 I no longer fear riding.
 It’s fun.
 I also believe that motorcycle riding, like aviation, is inherently dangerous.
 Fact, not fear.

 I drive near legal/recommended speed limits or less.
 I slow down for corners and sharp curves/turns.
 I ride sober.
 I look all around and try to predict the actions of others in cars and trucks.
-I avoid riding in high wind, rainstorms, ice or snow, darkness, heavy traffic, or busy interstate highways.
+I avoid riding in high wind, rainstorms, ice or snow, darkness, heavy traffic, or busy interstate highways whenever possible.
 I have done it all and found them dangerous, but often unavoidable.
 I mitigate risk and avoid unnecessary danger.
 That is being responsible, not afraid.

 I advise friends and loved ones to be careful.
 Not out of fear, but as wisdom.
 I am not paranoid, and I enjoy the risk of life as much as anyone.
 I do not jump out of perfectly good airplanes, but I know how to wear and use a parachute.
 One of my favorite musical stanzas is from the song, For What It’s Worth,